 Prevention & Therapy Prevention: Sexual contact should be avoided until both sexual partners have been successfully treated.
 Therapy: It is similar to pediculosis capitis.
-Topical treatment with malathion shampoo, permethrin cream rinse, or synergized pyrethrin shampoo is recommended.
+Topical treatment with permethrin cream or pyrethrins is the first line treatment.
 Consider repeating treatment after 10 days.
 It is very important to treat sexual contacts.
 Oral ivermectin may be used in resistant cases.
+Shaving is a simple option.
 Special The patient should be examined for other sexually transmitted diseases.
-2.4.6 Demodicosis Grading & Level of importance: B H. Gollnick, Magdeburg
+References Salavastru CM, Chosidow O, Janier M, Tiplica GS (2017) European guideline for the management of pediculosis publis.
+JEADV ,31,1425-1428 2.4.6 Demodicosis Grading & Level of importance: B H. Gollnick, Magdeburg